> Folk Music > Songs > The Laird o’ Drum

 Togo Crawford of Castle Douglas, Kirkcudbrightshire, sang The Gates o’ the Drum to Séamus Ennis on 28 May 1953.
 This recording was included in 2012 on the Topic anthology Good People, Take Warning (The Voice of the People Volume 23).

 Lucy Stewart of Fetterangus, Aberdeenshire, sang The Laird o’ Drum in 1955 to Peter Kennedy.
 This recording was included in 2000 on the Rounder CD Classic Ballads of Britain and Ireland Volume 2 which is an extended re-issue of the Caedmon/Topic anthology The Folk Songs of Britain Volume 5.
-Another recording made by Kenneth S. Goldstein was included in 1961 on her Folkways album Traditional Singer from Aberdeenshire, Scotland, Vol. 1 - Child Ballads.
-Kenneth Goldstein commented in the album notes:
+Another recording of Lucy Stewart singing The Laird o’ Drum made by Kenneth S. Goldstein was included in 1961 on her Folkways album Traditional Singer From Aberdeenshire, Scotland, Vol. 1 - Child Ballads.
+Kenneth Goldstein noted:

 The earliest version of this ballad dates from the beginning of the 19th century.
 The ballad concerns the marriage, in 1681, of Alexander Irvine, Laird of Drum, then 63 years old, to Margaret Coutts, a 16-year old girl of inferior birth.
 The marriage caused considerable consternation in the Irvine family, though after the death of the Laird in 1687, his young widow proceeded to marry still another member of the Irvine family.